 Repairing or Replacing Your Washing Machine

 Like all major systems and appliances, your washing machine is likely to endure normal wear and tear over time.
-To cover repair costs due to your washing machine or another appliance breaking down in the course of normal use, we recommend that homeowners consider a home warranty.
+So if drainage issues persist you may need to replace the machine and install a new washer.
+To cover repair costs due to your washing machine or another appliance breaking down in normal use, we recommend that homeowners consider a home warranty.

 Get A Quote from Local Plumbing Pros